RitaAndAurora/kijimi-babu-frik/MANUAL.md

 The MIDI configuration section includes dropdowns for configuring the MIDI **input/output devices** as well the **MIDI channels** to communicate with KIJIMI.
 Note that when loaded as a plugin, Babu Frik's MIDI configuration is **completely independent from the DAW MIDI configuration** of the channel where Babu Frik is loaded.
 Therefore it bypasses the MIDI in/out of the channel and only sends/receives from its own devices and channels.

 **IMPORTANT NOTE**: make sure that your MIDI setup does not filter MIDI sysex messages sent around, otherwise Babu Frik won't be able toc communicate properly with KIJIMI.
 The safest way to ensure that is to use Babu Frik using KIJIMI's MIDI USB port.
+In fact, even though you can fully configure Babu Frik to communicate with KIJIMI using MIDI DIN5 in and out ports, **using the MIDI USB port is recommended**.

 #### 2.2.1 MIDI input